 A common question from those new to the woodworking game is whether to invest in a band saw or a table saw.
 The band saw vs. table saw debate is a tricky one, however, as it comes down to a range of different factors to decide.

 The material you’re working with will determine what tool is right for you, as will the project you’re working on.
-Each has their advantages and disadvantages, and one will always work better than the other in specific circumstances.
+Each has its advantages and disadvantages, and one will always work better than the other in specific circumstances.
 We answer some of the most common questions to do with the band saw vs. table saw discussion to help you decide which power tool is right for you.

-A band saw consist of a serrated blade on a continuous loop which is extended over two pulleys.
+A band saw consists of a serrated blade on a continuous loop which is extended over two pulleys.
 The pulleys move the blade in a continual motion to provide a precision cut that works well on thick materials.

 Band saws are generally found in the workshops of people who work with versatile materials.
-Due to their ability to create a thick cut, their blade can be changed to work with a number of materials such as timber, plastic, metal and even meat.
+Due to their ability to create a thick-cut, their blade can be changed to work with a number of materials such as timber, plastic, metal, and even meat.

 You can also purchase a portable band saw that is battery operated, making it great for jobs that require you to leave the workshop.

 - A band saw has the unique ability to work with a range of materials.
 People who work with band saws are able to cut through metal, plastic, wood, and meat without damaging the serrated blade;

 - For jobs where curved edges are required, a band saw is ideal.
 Simply change the blade on your band saw to perform tighter curves where necessary;

 - Band saws operate a lot quieter than table saws and produce significantly less dust.
 The Centers for Disease Control and Prevention has stated that sawdust comes with a variety of health issues, including allergic respiratory effects, cancer, dermatitis, and non-allergic respiratory effects.